michaeldoye/michaeldoye.github.io/_posts/2015-7-05-add-shpiing-number-meta.md

 ---
 layout: post
-title: "WooCommerce: add a shpping link or number to your orders"
+title: Add a shpping link or number to your orders
 published: true
 tags:
   - php
   - woocommerce
 ---